fernandoFernandeSantos/-fernandoFernandeSantos.github.io/_pages/about.md

 Throughout my studies, I have focused on understanding the impact of radiation on devices used in large-scale HPC centers and safety-critical applications.

-Currently, I am actively engaged in research at INRIA Rennes in the [Taran Group](https://team.inria.fr/taran/), where I explore the fault tolerance and reliability aspects of RISCV and Deep Neural Networks accelerators.
+Currently, I am engaged in research at INRIA Rennes in the [Taran Group](https://team.inria.fr/taran/), where I explore the fault tolerance and reliability aspects of RISCV and Deep Neural Networks accelerators.
 This exciting work allows me to contribute to advancing these emerging technologies and their applications across various domains.
 I am eager to share my journey, insights, ongoing projects, and research publications with you through this personal website.
 Stay tuned for updates and collaborations as we collectively push the boundaries of knowledge in computer science, shaping more reliable and efficient computing systems.